AmberC0209/PaddleX/docs/pipeline_usage/tutorials/time_series_pipelines/time_series_forecasting.en.md

 </tr>
 </tbody>
 </table>
-**Note: The above accuracy metrics are measured on [ETTH1](https://paddle-model-ecology.bj.bcebos.com/paddlex/data/Etth1.tar).
+<b>Note: The above accuracy metrics are measured on [ETTH1](https://paddle-model-ecology.bj.bcebos.com/paddlex/data/Etth1.tar).
 All model GPU inference times are based on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speeds are based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.**
+CPU inference speeds are based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 </details>